Top 10 Healthy Snacks for Kids They’ll Actually Enjoy

 A healthy fast snack: it is quick to prepare and enjoy, and it is nutritious and delicious Yogurt parfaits will amaze children because they look almost as if they are a professionally prepared dessert - yet they take only seconds to prepare Layer Greek yogurt with fresh fruit, granola, even honey or chia seeds for added flavour and nutrition.

-Health benefits: Greek yogurt is a good source of calcium and protein while fruits add vitamins and antioxidants.
+Health Benefits: Greek yogurt is a good source of calcium and protein while fruits add vitamins and antioxidants.
 Granola adds some fibre for better digestion

 3. Veggie Sticks with Hummus